-Our search for solutions to lose weight is mostly focused on small details: We are tracking single nutrients but forget the greater picture: Nutrition is and always was part of our society, culture and psychology.
-Mindfulness can be a great tool to lose weight successfully, while taking care of the frame conditions of our busy lives as well as considering the deeper meaning of eating in our society.
+Our search for solutions to lose weight is mostly focused on small details: We are tracking single nutrients but forget the greater picture: Nutrition is and always was part of our society, culture, and psychology.
+Mindfulness can be a great tool to lose weight successfully while taking care of the frame conditions of our busy lives as well as considering the deeper meaning of eating in our society.

-Developments in our modern world have lead to fundamental changes of our eating habits and the consequences are fatal.
+Developments in our modern world have led to fundamental changes in our eating habits and the consequences are fatal.
 We are able and tempted to eat everywhere and all the time.
 We often don’t even think about if we are hungry.
 We eat on the go or in front of our computer while being distracted by our smartphones.
 Eating mindlessly as described means that we don’t realize what we are eating, if we like the taste or when we had enough.

 Just one of both developments would be problematic, but both together create an epidemic, which we are not able to solve yet.

 Mindfulness can be a key to weight loss for us if we are willing to change from default operating in the pilot-mode in which we spend most of our day.

 Mindfulness comes from Chinese and combines the characters for “now” and “heart” or “mind”.
 That means when we are mindful, we live in the moment and perceive what is going on right now.
 But at first, we have to stop for a moment, pausing our hamster wheel of automatic habits.